warnyul/docker-android-build-tools/README.md

 ## Why Ubuntu Xential?

-I use this image to build [redex](https://fbredex.com) in a Docker image.
+I use this image to build [redex](https://fbredex.com) in a Docker container.
 [The documentation of redex](https://fbredex.com/docs/installation) refers to this.

 ## License